Dedovshchina: Dedovshchina as a phenomenon

 Manifestations of dedovshchina can be very different.
 In its milder forms, it does not involve threats to life and health or serious humiliation: recruits perform household chores for old men and, from time to time, their household tasks.
 In its extreme manifestation, dedovshchina reaches the point of group sadism.
 Manifestations of dedovshchina in the Russian army include forcing recruits to fully serve their "grandfathers" (for example, to wash their laundry), taking away money, clothes and food, subjecting them to systematic abuse and even torture, beating them severely, often causing serious bodily harm.
 Recently, extortion of money to credit a cell phone account has become very common.
 Recruits are forced to call home and ask their parents to top up their "grandfather's" account or buy a recharge card, which will then go to the same account.
 Conscript service in the Russian Armed Forces is often not very different from the procedures and relations between prisoners in penitentiaries ("zones").
 "Grandfathers" will often initially extort money from recruits by threatening to kill them.
 This is to test if the recruit has money, and the "grandfathers" will extort more money from the recruit if he obeys their initial demand.

 Dedovshchina is the main reason for regular desertions of conscripts from units and suicides among them.
 A significant part of violent crimes in the army is associated with dedovshchina: in some cases, these are crimes of "grandfathers" that have been brought to court.
 In others, the actions of recruits in retaliation, such as the "Artūras Sakalauskas case", when a Lithuanian private, after being nearly raped, murdered five fellow military servicemen, as well as the head of the guard, his assistant and the train conductor on 23 February 1987.

 There have been cases where recruits who went on guard duty with military weapons shot their fellow soldiers who had humiliated them beforehand, including the case that formed the basis of the 1990 film The Guard.

 History

-Boys are always socialized not only vertically (adult males socialize boys) but also horizontally, through belonging to a peer group.
-In these groups, informal rules and customs are often formed, the observance of which is so important for young people that they are primarily guided by them, rather than by written laws and statutes.

 The phenomenon of hazing has been described as far back as Eton College in the 16th through 18th centuries, where the authority of fellow students was even more cruel and capricious than that of teachers.
 The school community was of all ages.
 The age at which boys were sent to school ranged from 8–9 to 16–17 years old.
 The inequality in strength, age, and length of schooling created a rigid "vertical of power".